IRNAS/KORUZA/electronics/README.md

 This board accepts an SFP module and connects to the plug with SATA and IDC cables and to the RPi shield with an IDC cable, allowing for the remote monitoring of SFP module digital monitoring features.

 # Ordering
-You can order assembled boards or PCBs from our partner company [Fabrikor](http://fabrikor.eu) and support the development this way.
-You can also order the PCBs from DirtyPCB service by following the two links or pre-panelized designs.
+You can order the PCBs from DirtyPCB service by following the two links or pre-panelized designs.
 To build KORUZA units you need two PCB panels of different thicknesses, [panel 1.0mm](http://dirtypcbs.com/view.php?share=15209&accesskey=d26ee0985b1c8a857d2a581abbbace13) and [panel 1.6mm](http://dirtypcbs.com/view.php?share=15210&accesskey=55f58673fd12db957a8ae663c1b3f456) you can order from the links provided.

 ---